Quills Theme: Indigenous Knowledge Systems

 Students learn how to construct a meaningful, personalized, land acknowledgement in which they articulate the ways in which they are actively working towards reconciliation and striving to live in reciprocity with the land in a manner that will protect it for the next 7 generations.

-Students engage in a land-based meditation reflecting on how they can live in reciprocity with the land.
-Following this, teacher leads a discussion with students regarding the nature of the Original Instructions that are transmitted through the land to Indigenous peoples.
+Students engage in a sit spot activity reflecting on how they can live in reciprocity with the land.
+Following this, the teacher leads a discussion with students regarding the nature of the Original Instructions that are transmitted through the land to Indigenous peoples.

 Creation Stories and Language